February 7, 2012

 Points or Density Grids

 There are two main ways to view species records – density grid and points.
 The user can toggle between the two views using the “Display as” radio button.
 Currently the density grid is the default view for in excess of 2,000,000 occurrence records.
+The difference can be seen in the images below.

 Species Occurrence Information pop-up